South Florida Knows…Storms

 Having grown up in South Florida, I have gone through more than 40 Hurricane seasons, storms galore!
 I prepared for my first potential hit with Hurricane David in 1979.
 Thankfully, he turned away from the coast sometime in the middle of the night.
 Now as a high school student and a novice when it came to what damage a hurricane could cause, I remember thinking “boy this is a lot of work.”
 (I am sure my 17-year-old self, worded it more dramatically with several expletives).
 We had the old-fashioned hurricane panels that had to be screwed in and it took about five hours to put all of the shutters up.
 The fact that it also caused me to have to cancel a party I was having was even more upsetting.

-Today, with many hurricane preparations under my belt and many, many decades living in a Hurricane prone area, I can say that preparation, not panic, is crucial.
+Today, with many hurricane preparations under my belt and many, many decades living in a Hurricane prone area, I can say that preparation for storms, not panic, is crucial.
 Some of my personal preparations were being the host of many a Hurricane Party where family and friends, who lived in evacuation zones, brought food and supplies.
 Hurricane parties are common in South Florida.
 They served more as a distraction for our children and, probably for the adults too.
 Hurricanes, or the potential for a direct hit, are frightening.
 The 24-hour broadcasts do very little to help keep anxiety at bay.
-After Hurricane Andrew in 1992 and when Hurricane Wilma in 2005 hit South Florida, I became, like most that live down here, proficient in a whole new language.
+After Hurricane Andrew in 1992 and when Hurricane Wilma in 2005 hit South Florida, I became, like most that live down here, proficient in a whole new language about storms.
 Steering winds, cone of uncertainty, El Nino, storm surge, wind shear, wind gusts to name a few.

 But like most Floridians, when enough time passes with no major hurricanes, we become complacent about being prepared.
 For those who have students who are from out of state, the first mention of a potential storm or hurricane and the unknown sends parents into a justifiable panic.
 When the news starts about a potential storm, it dominates the airwaves (well at least in Florida they do, but they also make national news) well in advance, parents concerns go into overdrive.

-The level of panic for in-state residents is equivalent to the category storm being forecast.
+The level of panic for in-state residents is equivalent to the category of storms being forecast.
 Floridians seem to look at Cat 1’s with an almost indifference; yet the mere mention of a Cat 3 or higher, and well, nerves are frazzled, palms start sweating and everyone goes into overdrive preparations.
 Add the fact that we are not with our kids; an emotional storm may also (pun intended) start brewing.